-Now to Ireland where the government is likely to pass a new law called the Personal Insolvency Bill.
-The legislation is meant to help people who are struggling to pay their mortgages by, in part, forgiving some of the debt that they owe to banks.
-It could prevent tens of thousands of foreclosures across the country, and here to tell us more about it is Charlie Weston, personal finance editor of The Irish Independent who joins us from Dublin.
+Well, now to Ireland, where the government is likely to pass a new law called the Personal Insolvency Bill.
+The legislation is meant to help people who are struggling to pay their mortgages by - in part - forgiving some of the debt that they owe to banks.
+It could prevent tens of thousands of foreclosures across the country.
+And here to tell us more about it is Charlie Weston, personal finance editor of The Irish Independent, who joins us from Dublin.
 Welcome to the program.

 CHARLIE WESTON: Thank you.

 SIEGEL: And let's start by giving a bit more detail.
 What would the Personal Insolvency Bill do?